Insert or Append Text with Sed: Master Advanced Techniques

 Notes:

-• The newline right after i\ matters for portability across GNU sed and BSD sed.
+• The newline right after i\ matters for portability between GNU sed and BSD sed

 Insert by Pattern Matching